MBB-team/VBA-toolbox/_wiki/BMS-for-group-studies.md

 p = 1/(1+exp(Fd-Fe))
 ```

-Note that you can directly test for a group difference with the function `VBA_groupBMC_btwGroups` which does exactly all the operation above:
+Note that you can directly test for a group difference with the function `VBA_groupBMC_btwGroups` which directly performs the above analysis:

 ```matlab
 [h, p] = VBA_groupBMC_btwGroups({L1, L2})